nopSolutions/nopCommerce-Docs/en/developer/plugins/how-to-write-plugin-4.00.md

 > [!IMPORTANT]
 > If you override one of these methods, do not hide its base implementation.

 For example, overridden "Install" method should include the following method call: base.Install().
-The "Install" method of PayPalStandard plugin looks like the code below
+The "Install" method of the PayPalStandard plugin looks like the code below

 ```csharp
 public override void Install()